cheoljoo/fish/README.md

 # Class
 - CiscoStyleCli Class
+    - structure
+        - type : command (fixed value) or argument(variant value)
+        - returnable : whether you can end or not although you strike the [return] key.
+        - desc : description for help
+        - prefunc : run this function before reach this command
+        - return func : run this function when you reach this command
     - quit[return] is possbile.  before changing , we can input [return] after spacebar.
     - add running function without parameter.
         - we can put the function-name at last parameter of addArgument() and addCmd().
         - and we should bind between function-name and real function pointer with setFunc("listTable",rc.listTable)
+    - setCliRule
+        - set user rule
+    - basic command
+        - list : show the command structure
+        - quit : quit from this program
+    - you can not get out from this class when you meet the [returnable] or the end of command although you strke [return] key.
     - output file
         - ruleData.py : rule information
 - RemoteCommand Class
     - add database for user and server
     - input/output file
         - fish.csv : user and server database
+- main
+    - use RemoteCommand Class to run remote works
+    - use CiscoStyleCli Class to get input
+    - set rules for Remotecommand

 # how to run
 - make